 He retired at age 40 in 1978 with WHA totals of 237 games, 89 goals and 143 assists for 232 points, giving him over 600 goals, 700 assists and 1300 points combined as a professional in his 22 seasons.

 Mahovlich was inducted in to the Hockey Hall of Fame in 1981 and would later be appointed to the Senate of Canada.

 Today's featured jersey is a 1962-63 Toronto Maple Leafs Frank Mahovlich jersey.
 It's possible to date this jersey to the 1963-63 season by looking at the details of this classic wool sweater.
 While this same basic sweater with this striping pattern and crest had been in use by the Maple Leafs since 1938, the Maple Leafs added the tie-neck collar in 1958 and the sleeve numbers arrived in time for the 1962-63 season.
 The following year saw another modification, with the maple leaf logo receiving a white outline, making the 1962-63 season the only one with the exact combination of the tie-neck collar, sleeve numbers and crest with no outline.

-This is a perfect example of the kind of research and detective work that we find so enjoyable about jersey collecting and hockey history.
+This is a perfect example of the kind of research and detective work that we find so enjoyable about jersey collecting.